jsantiagoh/xmppmock/README.md

 # xmppmock

-Extremely simple XMPP component server that just acts as an endpoint for other components to connect to.
+Extremely simple XMPP component server that just acts as an endpoint for other components to connect to and run integration tests.
+This is not intended for anything other that running tests against.

-Can be used along with Docker when developing a service that requires a live XMPP connection.

 # Requirements
+- Docker

 # Running
-- use Docker
+- `cat Makefile`